 Nelson Mandela biography

 Nelson Mandela was born on July 18, 1918, on the east coast of South Africa, in the village of Mvezo neighboring Umtata.
-The politician’s father, Gadla Mandela, was the head of the village and belonged to the youngest branch of the ruling Eastern Cape dynasty, speaking the Xhosa language.
-In the course of disagreements with the colonial government, the head of the family was deprived of his position and, together with his wives and children, resettled in the neighboring village.Nelson was one of thirteen children, who was given birth by the chief’s third wife and received the name Rolihlahla, meaning “troublemaker”.
-It was difficult for the teachers of the Methodist school to pronounce the African names of the children, so each of them received an English name.
-Little Rolihlahla was given the name Nelson by his teacher.
+The politician's father, Gadla Mandela, was the head of the village and belonged to the youngest branch of the ruling Eastern Cape dynasty, speaking the Xhosa language.
+In the course of disagreements with the colonial government, the head of the family was deprived of his position and, together with his wives and children, resettled in the neighboring village.Nelson was one of thirteen children, born to the chief's third wife and given the name Rolihlahla, meaning "troublemaker".
+The Methodist school teachers found it difficult to pronounce the children's African names, so each student received an English name.
+Little Rolihlahla received the name Nelson from his teacher.

-At university, Nelson studied with Jongintaba’s son, studying the humanities.
-Dissatisfaction with the existing order acquired protest forms after meeting with the student Oliver Tambo.
+At university, Nelson studied with Jongintaba's son, studying the humanities.
+His dissatisfaction with the existing order took the form of protest after meeting fellow student Oliver Tambo.
 Young people took part in anti-government speeches, for which they were expelled from the university in 1940.

 Formation of political views